Medically reviewed by Drugs.com. Last updated on Jan 3, 2022.

 Pharmacologic Class: Glucagon-Like Peptide-1 Receptor Agonist

-Liraglutide injection is used to treat a type of diabetes mellitus (sugar diabetes) called type 2 diabetes.
-Liraglutide is to be used when diet and exercise do not result in good blood sugar control. liraglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist.
+Liraglutide injection is used to treat type 2 diabetes.
+It is used when diet and exercise alone do not result in good blood sugar control.
+It is also used to help reduce the risk of heart and blood vessel problems, including heart attacks and strokes in patients with type 2 diabetes and established heart or blood vessel disease.
+Liraglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For liraglutide, the following should be considered: